Cities in the Great Depression: New Deal politics

 Franklin Delano Roosevelt had a magnetic appeal to the city dwellers—he brought relief and recognition of their ethnic leaders and ward bosses, as well as labor unions.
 Taxpayers, small business and the middle class voted for Roosevelt in 1936 but turned sharply against him after the recession of 1937-38 seemed to belie his promises of recovery.
-Roosevelt's New Deal Coalition discovered an entirely new use for city machines in his three reelection campaigns of the New Deal and the Second World War.
+Roosevelt's New Deal Coalition discovered an entirely new use for city machines in his three reelection campaigns of the New Deal and the World War II.
 Traditionally, local bosses minimized turnout so as to guarantee reliable control of their wards and legislative districts.
 To carry the electoral college, however, Roosevelt needed to carry the entire state, and thus needed massive majorities in the largest cities to overcome the hostility of suburbs and towns.

 With Harry Hopkins his majordomo, Roosevelt used the WPA as a national political machine.
 Men on relief could get WPA jobs regardless of their politics, but hundreds of thousands of well-paid supervisory jobs were given to the local Democratic machines.
 The 3.5 million voters on relief payrolls during the 1936 election cast 82% of their ballots for Roosevelt.
 The vibrant labor unions, heavily based in the cities, likewise did their utmost for their benefactor, voting 80% for him, as did Irish, Italian and Jewish voters.
 In all, the nation's 106 cities over 100,000 population voted 70% for FDR in 1936, compared to his 59% elsewhere.
 Roosevelt won reelection in 1940 thanks to the cities.
 In the North, the cities over 100,000 gave Roosevelt 60% of their votes, while the rest of the North favored Willkie 52%-48%.
 It was just enough to provide the critical electoral college margin.
 With the start of full-scale war mobilization in the summer of 1940, the cities revived.
 The new war economy pumped massive investments into new factories and funded round-the-clock munitions production, guaranteeing a job to anyone who showed up at the factory gate.